k1jst/newsm-policy/diversity.md

 1. Principals

-   The NEWSM values and respects the diversity of its
+   The NEWSM values and respects the diversity of its visitors, audiences, staff, and volunteers
    - Race, Color, Religion, Ancestral Origin, Sex, Disability, Age, Sexual Orientation, or Gender Identity or Expression
    1.